upkie/upkie/README.md

 Head over to the [new\_agent](https://github.com/upkie/new_agent) template to create your own, and feel free to open a PR here to add your agent to the list above.

+## How can I participate?

+Contributions are welcome to both the hardware and software of Upkies!
+If you are a developer/maker with some robotics experience looking to hack on open source, check out the [contribution guidelines](CONTRIBUTING.md).
+On the software side, you can also report any bug you encounter in the [issue tracker](https://github.com/upkie/upkie/issues).

 ## Citation

 If you built an Upkie or use parts of this project in your works, please cite the project and its contributors: